NopeCHALLC/nopecha-extension/README.md

 ### Why NopeCHA?

 - Staying up-to-date with frequently changing CAPTCHA challenges can be tedious.
-- Our extensions, libraries, and API receive regular updates to keep up with the latest challenges, ensuring uninterrupted service for your workflow.
+- Our extensions, libraries, and API receive regular updates, ensuring uninterrupted service for your automation needs.
-- Load our extension in an automated browser like Selenium and watch it solve CAPTCHAs on any website you visit.
-No need to write custom code to bypass CAPTCHAs.
+- Load our extension in an automated browser like Selenium and bypass CAPTCHAs in any web automation workflow, from testing to data collection and more.
-- Use our API endpoints or Python and Node.js libraries use in custom applications, scripts, or bots.
+- Use our [API endpoints](https://nopecha.com/api-reference/) in your preferred programming language.
-- Our AI is state-of-the-art.
-Behind the scenes, we use browsers controlled by AI agents to collect feedback by interacting with real CAPTCHAs.
-Then, the AI agents use this experience to update their policies, continuously and autonomously.
-The moment a new CAPTCHA is released, our models are already learning to solve it.
-Our robust and powerful online RL pipeline allows us to stay ahead of the curve and offer the lowest prices on the market.
+- NopeCHA AI is state-of-the-art in CAPTCHA solving.
+Behind the scenes, AI agents collect feedback by interacting with real CAPTCHAs.
+Our models use this experience to update their policies, continuously and autonomously.
+The moment a new CAPTCHA is released, our AI is already learning to solve it.
+Our robust and powerful online RL pipeline allows us to stay ahead of the curve and offer the lowest prices in the industry.

 Find the full list of supported CAPTCHAs [here](https://developers.nopecha.com/captcha/).